apache/cordova-docs/docs/en/edge/guide/next/index.md

 Building a Cordova application that looks nice on mobile can be a challenge, especially for developers.
 Many people chose to use a UI framework to make this easier.
 Here is a short list of options you may want to consider.

 * [jQuery Mobile](jquerymobile.com) - jQuery Mobile automatically enhances your layout for mobile optimization.
-It also handles creating a SPA for your automatically.
+It also handles creating a SPA for you automatically.
-* [ionic](http://ionicframework.com/) - This powerful UI framework actually has it's own CLI to handle project creation.
+* [ionic](http://ionicframework.com/) - This powerful UI framework actually has its own CLI to handle project creation.
 * [Ratchet](http://goratchet.com/) - Brought to you by the people who created Bootstrap.
 * [Kendo UI](http://www.telerik.com/kendo-ui) - Open source UI and application framework from Telerik.
 * [Topcoat](http://topcoat.io)